Successor-Generator Planning with LLM-generated Heuristics: Empirical Evaluation

 \textbf{Deterministic Pacman:} The game is defined on a grid containing walls, pellets, ghosts, power-ups, and a single Pacman agent.
 Pacman moves in one of four cardinal directions per turn, consuming pellets and power-ups upon entry into their cell.
 The goal is to clear all pellets while avoiding collisions with ghosts that behave in a deterministic manner.
 Consuming a power-up gives Pacman a temporary ability to banish ghosts and avoid harm from them.
 This domain cannot be easily expressed in {\sc pddl} or its extensions due to the complex interactions between Pacman, ghosts, and power-ups, which require temporal dynamics and conditional effects beyond {\sc pddl}’s representational capabilities.

-We evaluated our approach against the following SOTA methods on the IPC domains.
+We evaluated our approach against the following state-of-the-art methods on the IPC domains.
 All of the planners below support linear expressions in both conditions and assignment effects.
-As a \textit{baseline}, we implement a ``blind'' BFS and GBFS with a manually implemented $h^{\text{md}}$ heuristic~\cite{chen-thiebaux:socs-2024}, running on the Rust implementation of the problems~\cite{izhaki-etal:tr-2025}.\footnote{https://github.com/AlexTuisov/Rust\_search}
+As a \textit{baseline}, we implement a ``blind'' BFS and GBFS with a manually implemented $h^{\text{md}}$ heuristic~\cite{chen-thiebaux:socs-2024}, running on a Rust implementation of the problems based on \cite{Domains_Project}.

-The $h^{\text{md}}$ heuristic estimates the total distance from a state $s$ to satisfying all goal conditions, inspired by the $h^{\text{md}}$ norm.
-It is defined as:
+The $h^{\text{md}}$ heuristic estimates the total distance from a state $s$ to satisfying all goal conditions, inspired by the $h^{\text{md}}$ norm:

 where $G$ is the set of goal conditions, and $d(\varepsilon, s)$ measures the distance from $s$ to satisfying $\varepsilon$.

 For propositional goals, $d(\varepsilon, s) = 0$ if $s \models \varepsilon$ and $1$ otherwise.
 For numeric goals of the form $\varepsilon: \psi \,\bowtie\, 0$, where $\psi: \mathbb{R}^n \to \mathbb{R}$ and $\bowtie \, \in \{>, \geq, =, \leq, <\}$, we define: